POSTED: 13 Dec 2023

 What You Should Know About Treating Acne With Antibiotics

 Acne is a common skin condition that affects millions of people all over the world.
 The physical signs of acne often cause significant emotional distress for a lot of sufferers.
-What also makes matters worse is that acne can be hard to treat even though there are a huge variety of medical and non medical treatments out there.
-One of the oldest but perhaps least well understood are antibiotic acne treatments.
-In this article we explore how antibiotics for acne treatment works, which are the best antibiotics for this and how to access these in the UK.
-We’ll also discuss risks, limitations and alternative acne treatments to antibiotics.
+What makes matters worse is that acne can be hard to treat, even though there is a huge variety of medical and non-medical treatments out there.
+One of the oldest treatments, yet perhaps the least understood, is the use of antibiotics.
+In this guide, we explore how antibiotic acne treatments work, which are the best antibiotics for the job and how to access these in the UK.
+We also discuss the risks, the limitations and the alternatives to antibiotics.

 Which Types of Acne Can Antibiotics Treat?

-This condition generally occurs when pores become clogged with excess oil and dead skin cells which in some cases leads to bacterial overgrowth and inflammation.
-Hormonal changes often drive it and certain medical conditions like Polycystic Ovarian Syndrome, pregnancy or menopause are common triggers.
-Acne is also very non discriminatory and affects all genders, skin tones and age groups (it’s not just teens).
-It’s important to understand there are actually a number of different types of acne and this plays a part in which treatments are best.
-At the most basic and simplistic level, you can group acne by whether it is inflammatory or not.
-This depends on the type of lesions present with non-inflammatory acne limited to comedones (blackheads and whiteheads) and inflammatory containing anything else (papules, pustules, cysts and nodules).
+This condition generally occurs when pores become clogged with excess oil and dead skin cells.
+In some cases, this leads to bacterial overgrowth and inflammation.
+Hormonal changes often drive it, and certain medical conditions like polycystic ovary syndrome (PCOS), pregnancy or menopause are common triggers.
+Acne is also very non-discriminatory and affects all genders, skin tones and age groups (it’s not just teens).
+It’s important to understand that there are actually a number of different types of acne.
+This plays a part in which treatments are best.
+At the most basic level, you can group acne by whether it is inflammatory or not.
+This depends on the type of lesions present.
+Non-inflammatory acne is limited to comedones (blackheads and whiteheads), whilst inflammatory acne contains everything else (papules, pustules, cysts and nodules).

 Antibiotics have long been a first-line treatment for acne in the UK.
-They are particularly effective in treating inflammatory acne types and work by reducing inflammation as well as targeting the bacteria responsible for acne.
-They are however less effective against non-inflammatory forms of acne like blackheads and whiteheads or more severe inflammatory lesions like cysts and nodules.
+They are particularly effective for treating inflammatory acne types.
+They work by reducing inflammation and targeting the bacteria responsible for acne.
+However, they are less effective against non-inflammatory forms like blackheads and whiteheads, or more severe lesions like cysts and nodules.

 How Do Acne Antibiotic Treatments Work?

 Antibiotics tackle acne in two key ways.
-They reduce inflammation and also curb the growth of Propionibacterium acnes (P. acnes) bacteria.
+They reduce inflammation, and they also curb the growth of Cutibacterium acnes (C. acnes, formerly known as Propionibacterium acnes) bacteria.
 Both these processes are significant in inflammatory acne.
-They work by entering the sebaceous (oil) glands of the skin and lower the number and the activity of P. acnes.
+Antibiotics work by entering the sebaceous (oil) glands of the skin and lowering the number and activity of C. acnes.
 This in turn suppresses inflammation.
 Overall, the effect is to reduce the severity of acne breakouts.

-It’s important to note that antibiotics won’t work for all types of acne.
-Nor will they help with acne sequelae like hyperpigmentation or scars.
-They are more effective for treating inflammatory types of acne rather than blackheads and whiteheads.
-Whilst antibiotics can help reduce the redness and swelling associated with more severe forms of acne such as nodules and cysts, there effects are more impressive on moderate lesions such as papules and pustules.
-It’s also worth knowing that antibiotics for acne treatment should be part of a broader treatment plan.
-This normally includes other acne medicines, over the counter skincare treatments and lifestyle modifications.
-These work together to address the multifaceted nature of acne and provide long-lasting results.
-It also ensures that there is an exit plan and maintenance as antibiotics are not suitable for long-term use.
+It’s important to note that antibiotics will not work for all types of acne.
+Nor will they help with what acne can leave behind, like hyperpigmentation or scars.
+They are more effective for inflammatory types of acne than for blackheads and whiteheads.
+Antibiotics can help reduce the redness and swelling of more severe forms like nodules and cysts.
+However, their effects are more impressive on moderate lesions such as papules and pustules.
+It’s also worth knowing that antibiotics for acne should be part of a broader treatment plan.
+This normally includes other acne medicines, over-the-counter skincare and lifestyle changes.
+These work together to address the many sides of acne and provide long-lasting results.
+It also ensures there is an exit plan and maintenance, since antibiotics are not suitable for long-term use.

 The Types of Antibiotics Used for Acne Treatment

-Both oral and topical antibiotics are widely prescribed for acne.
-Which type your doctor gives you will depend on the type of acne you have, severity and the latest antibiotic guidelines.
-In the UK, acne treatment with antibiotics follows specific guidelines.
-These take into account effectiveness and safety profiles.
+Doctors widely prescribe both oral and topical antibiotics for acne.
+The type your doctor gives you depends on your acne type, its severity and the latest guidelines.
+In the UK, acne treatment with antibiotics follows specific guidelines, which take into account effectiveness and safety profiles.
 Below are the most common antibiotics for acne in the UK (and a lot of other countries):

-• Topical Antibiotics: You apply these directly to the skin usually as a cream.
-Topical antibiotics are effective for mild to moderate acne.
-They target surface bacteria and reduce inflammation.
-In the UK, Clindamycin and Erythromycin are two of the most commonly prescribed topical antibiotic treatments for acne.
-They both have strong anti-inflammatory action and often found in combination treatments such as with benzoyl peroxide or retinoids (e.g. Tretinoin or Adapalene).
-This enhances their efficacy and reduces antibiotic resistance.
-They’re both also suitable for a wide range of patients and potentially safe to use during pregnancy.
+• Topical antibiotics: you apply these directly to the skin, usually as a cream.
+They are effective for mild to moderate acne, and they target surface bacteria and reduce inflammation.
+In the UK, clindamycin and erythromycin are two of the most commonly prescribed topical antibiotics for acne.
+They both have strong anti-inflammatory action.
+They are often found in combination treatments such as with benzoyl peroxide or retinoids (for example tretinoin or adapalene).
+This boosts their effect and reduces antibiotic resistance.
+They are also suitable for a wide range of patients, and potentially safe to use during pregnancy.

-• Oral Antibiotics: These are the preference for more severe, persistent or widespread acne.
-They work systemically to fight bacteria and inflammation.
-In the UK, the most common oral antibiotics prescribed for acne are Tretracyclines, Macrolides and Treimethoprim.
-Tetracyclines (e.g. Doxycycline, Lymecycline, Minocycline) are the first-line oral antibiotics for acne treatment in the UK due to their effectiveness in reducing inflammation and bacterial activity.
+• Oral antibiotics: these are the preference for more severe, persistent or widespread acne.
+They work through the body to fight bacteria and inflammation.
+In the UK, the most common oral antibiotics prescribed for acne are tetracyclines, macrolides and trimethoprim.
+Tetracyclines (for example doxycycline, lymecycline and minocycline) are the first-line oral antibiotics for acne in the UK.
+This is because they are effective at reducing inflammation and bacterial activity.
 They are not suitable for children under 12 or pregnant women.
-Macrolides (e.g. Erythromycin, Azithromycin) are used as an alternative when tetracyclines are contraindicated for example in younger patients and during pregnancy.
-Whilst far less common, Trimethoprim is usually set aside as an alternative for patients who cannot tolerate other antibiotics.
+Macrolides (for example erythromycin and azithromycin) are an alternative when tetracyclines are unsuitable, such as in younger patients or during pregnancy.
+Whilst far less common, trimethoprim is usually set aside as an alternative for patients who cannot tolerate other antibiotics.

 When to Consider Antibiotics

-Antibiotics are often used for moderate to severe acne, especially when there’s a risk of scarring or significant psychological impact.
+Antibiotics are often used for moderate to severe acne, especially when there is a risk of scarring or psychological impact.
 Throughout the world, you will need to see a healthcare professional who will decide whether antibiotics are appropriate.
-Which type of professional will depend on each individual country’s regulations.
-In the UK, antibiotics are usually prescribed by general practitioners (GPs) as one of the first-line medical treatments before considering referral to a dermatologist.
-However they may refer to a Dermatologist straight away if there is very severe acne.
+Which type of professional this is will depend on each individual country’s regulations.
+In the UK, general practitioners (GPs) usually prescribe antibiotics as a first-line treatment before referral to a dermatologist.
+However, they may refer to a dermatologist straight away if the acne is very severe.

-The type of antibiotics that your healthcare provider will prescribe also depends on your country’s antibiotics regulations and availability.
-In the UK, the National Institute for Health and Care Excellence (NICE) and the British Association of Dermatologists provide guidelines for which antibiotics should be used to treat acne and when to prescribe them.
-This ensures that there is a standardised level of care across the country.
-The UK and other countries also put strict rules in place for prescribing antibiotics for acne in order to reduce the risk of antibiotic resistance.
+The type of antibiotics your healthcare provider prescribes also depends on your country’s regulations and availability.
+In the UK, the National Institute for Health and Care Excellence (NICE) and the British Association of Dermatologists provide guidelines for acne antibiotics.
+These cover which to use and when to prescribe them.
+This ensures a standardised level of care across the country.
+The UK and other countries also put strict rules in place to reduce the risk of antibiotic resistance.
 These include:

 • Limiting the duration of antibiotic courses.